alinex/alinex.github.io/_posts/2018-01-08-rest-server.md

 ## Combining information

-Eith an after hook the returned information can be changed such as adding the user information directly to the user reference.
+With an after hook the returned information can be changed such as adding the user information directly to the user reference.

 # Further steps